ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-23-minkowski-spacetime.md

   &= (2,3,1,1.80i\times 10^9) \tag{Simplify 6c} \\
 \end{align*}$$

-Note that the time coordinate is much bigger in magnitude due to how big the speed of light is.
+Note that the time coordinate is much bigger in magnitude due to how large the speed of light is.

 In this framework you can, loosely, consider 1 second to be equivalent to 299,792,458 imaginary meters.